Plastic Pirates – Go Europe!

 How to participate

-We call upon schools and extracurricular youth groups with young people aged 10 to 16 in the three EU member states Germany, Portugal and Slovenia to participate in the Plastic Pirates – Go Europe! citizen science campaign.
+We call upon schools and extracurricular youth groups with young people aged 10 to 16 to participate in the Plastic Pirates – Go Europe! citizen science campaign.
 Participating as a group (e.g. school class or extracurricular youth group) is a requirement because different subgroups have to be formed.
 This is the only way to ensure that the results of the project are comparable throughout Europe and that the data can be included in the scientific evaluation.
-Individuals can therefore not take part in Plastic Pirates – Go Europe!.
+Individuals can therefore not take part in Plastic Pirates – Go Europe!
 Official registration is not necessary.
 School classes and extracurricular youth groups automatically take part when they publish what their Plastic Pirates found during an excursion along the banks of a river.
-Materials can be ordered online: www.plastic-pirates.eu
+Materials can be ordered online on the Plastic Pirates website.

 Depending on the weather conditions and the terrain where the plastic waste is collected, participants first need appropriate clothing and, in particular, sturdy shoes.
 A sampling net for the campaign can be borrowed for free.
-Additional equipment that is necessary for the tasks of the different groups is listed in the project booklet.
+Additional equipment that is necessary for the tasks of the different groups is listed in the project booklet, which can be downloaded for free via the projects website.